dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 That matters because the typical application does not have a schema of its
 own: its tables are in `public`.
 I tried the natural thing.
-The shop has `public.orders`, and the warehouse has `shopapp.orders`, where I want it:
+The shop has `public.orders`, and the warehouse has `shopapp.orders`, where I want it.
+The figure shows that attempt, and the one that works:

+{{< image src="fig-schema-rename.svg" title="A subscription looks up the publisher's own schema and table name on the subscriber.
+Tables in public on the publisher cannot land in shopapp on the warehouse.
+Tables moved to their own schema on the publisher land in the same schema on the warehouse." >}}

+The attempt:

 ```sql
 create schema shopapp;